cheuyin/url-shortener/planning.md

 - Analytics for links (# clicks, geography of clickers)
 - Allows users to name their links
 - Show ads for ad revenue
-- Short and memorable name to make it a brand
+- Short and memorable name
 - Auto-delete old names
 - Paid tier for longer hosting, faster speeds, better analytics